 In any of these scenarios, it’s important to do what’s best for you in the long term.

-Consolidating your student loans is a good way to simplify your payments by wrapping them up into one loan.
+It’s a good way to simplify your payments by wrapping them up into one loan.

 The interest is based on the weighted average of the loans you consolidate.
 Keep in mind that the fixed rate of interest could vary from the 8% interest applied to most federal student loans.
 This could be higher or lower.

-Consolidation is NOT refinancing…
+Student Loan Consolidation is NOT Refinancing…

 Because the interest rate is fixed based on an average, the Direct Consolidation Loan may not really save you as much money as it wraps all the loans into one easy payment because… well, people have a hard time keeping track of things.